Skip to main content

 If you need short-term relief, your care team may recommend an over-the-counter (OTC) pain reliever that’s safe for you to take.
 You can try home remedies to help you feel better, too.
 But you should let your team know if your headache gets worse or doesn’t go away.

-Keep in mind: Certain pain relievers, such as nonsteroidal anti-inflammatory drugs (NSAIDs), may worsen CD flares.
+Keep in mind that certain pain relievers, such as nonsteroidal anti-inflammatory drugs (NSAIDs), may worsen CD flares.
 It’s usually best to avoid these if you have CD.

 2. Fatigue

 Fatigue is another common Tysabri side effect.
-But it’s important to keep in mind that MS and CD can cause fatigue, too, as well as other medications and certain health conditions.
+But keep in mind that MS and CD can cause fatigue, too, as well as other medications and certain health conditions.
 And a small study found that Tysabri may actually help MS-related fatigue.

 Take note if you feel more tired after starting Tysabri infusions.
 Getting adequate rest, eating a well-balanced diet, and exercising regularly can help improve energy levels.

-But if fatigue starts to affect your daily routine, discuss it with your healthcare provider.
+But if fatigue starts to affect your daily routine, discuss it with your healthcare team.
 They can help you determine whether the cause is Tysabri or something else.

 3. Joint pain

-As mentioned above, NSAIDs should usually be avoided if you have CD, so don’t take them without speaking to your provider first.
+As mentioned above, NSAIDs should usually be avoided if you have CD, so don’t take them without speaking to your healthcare team first.

 4. Nausea